Skip to Content

 Alemtuzumab and denileukin diftitox are monoclonal antibodies used to treat mycosis fungoides and the Sézary syndrome.
 Monoclonal antibody therapy uses antibodies made in the laboratory, from a single type of immune system cell.
 These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.

-Vorinostat and romidepsin are histone deacetylase (HDAC) inhibitors used to treat mycosis fungoides and the Sézary syndrome.
+Vorinostat and romidepsin are two of the histone deacetylase (HDAC) inhibitors used to treat mycosis fungoides and the Sézary syndrome.
 HDAC inhibitors cause a chemical change that stops tumor cells from dividing.

 Pralatrexate is a dihydrofolate reductase (DHFR) inhibitor used to treat mycosis fungoides and the Sézary syndrome.
 It builds up in cancer cells and stops them from using folate, a nutrient needed for cells to divide.
 Pralatrexate may slow the growth of tumors and kill cancer cells.